 Pioneer of women's running: Frenchwoman Lucie Bréard

-At a time when women's athletics was still a struggle, she established herself as one of the first international champions, breaking record after record and becoming the first French woman to win a gold medal at the 1922 Women's World Games , the forerunner of the Women's Olympic Games.
-Yet her name remains unjustly forgotten today.
+At a time when women's athletics was still a struggle, she established herself as one of the first international champions, breaking record after record and becoming the first French woman to win a gold medal at the 1922 Women's World Games , the forerunners of the modern Women's Olympics.
+Yet, her name remains unjustly forgotten today.

-While women's running is now a given, it is essential to remember these pioneers who defied prohibitions so that future generations could run freely.
-Let's dive together into the fascinating story of Lucie Bréard , an extraordinary athlete who never ran for glory, but always for pleasure... and victory.
-Spiridon shared an article in October 1983, here it is.
+While women's running is now a given, it's essential to remember those pioneers who defied the rules so that future generations could run freely.
+Let's delve into the fascinating story of Lucie Bréard , an extraordinary athlete who never ran for glory, but always for the joy... and the victory.
+Spiridon shared an article about her in October 1983; here it is.